vaamonde/dell-linuxmint/software/06-tilix.md

 	#Executando o Terminal ZSH
 	zsh
+		#selecione a opção 2 para a criação do arquivo: ~/.zshrc com as configurações recomendadas
 		Type one of the keys in parentheses: 2

 	#instalando o Oh My Zsh no Linux Mint via script do Github